Relintai/pandemonium_engine_docs/tutorials/3d/portals/advanced_room_and_portal_usage.md

 RoomGroups
 ~~~~~~~~~~

-A `RoomGroup<class_RoomGroup )` is a special node which allows you to deal with a group of rooms at once, instead of having write code for them individually.
+A `RoomGroup( RoomGroup )` is a special node which allows you to deal with a group of rooms at once, instead of having write code for them individually.
 This is especially useful in conjunction with gameplay callbacks.
 The most important use for RoomGroups is to delineate between "inside" and "outside" areas.

 ![](img/roomgroups.png)

-For instance, when outside you may wish to use a `DirectionalLight<class_DirectionalLight )` to represent the sun.
+For instance, when outside you may wish to use a `DirectionalLight( DirectionalLight )` to represent the sun.
 When the outside RoomGroup receives an `enter gameplay` callback, you can turn the light on, and you can turn it off when the RoomGroup exits gameplay.
 With the light off, performance will increase as there is no need to render it indoors.

 This is an example of a simple RoomGroup script to turn on and off a DirectionalLight.
 Note that you can also use signals for callbacks (the choice is up to you):